Resources for Congregations

 12. Sources for potential Candidates:

-1. Decide how you will advertise your search.
-ATLAS-Church of God Ministries Courtney Porter (cporter@chog.org) can list the church in a private online available only to seeking, credentialed Church of God ministers.
+1. Connect with Church of God Ministries to put the position on ATLAS, the private online directory available only to seeking, credentialed Church of God ministers.

-2. Resumes may come from the congregation, COGO Ministries, pastors that you seek out AND
+3. Resumes may come from the congregation, COGO Ministries, pastors that you seek out, and unsolicited resumes.

 13. Develop criteria for evaluating resumes established from the job description and assessment of the congregation.

 14. Evaluate resumes, matching the needs of the congregation with the gifts and strengths of potential candidates.
-Ohio Ministries has assessment tools to help you in this process.
+COGO has assessment tools to help you in this process.

 15. Select the THREE TO FIVE strongest candidates for initial interview.
 (Are they still looking/interested in your congregation?)
-All candidates that you contact ought to be kept abreast of their status with you.
+All candidates you contact should be kept informed of their status with you.

 16. Check ALL references.
-Have Demetrius Booker check on their standing in ministry and credentials.
+Have COGO check on their standing in the ministry and credentials.

-20. Prepare material on candidate.
-Submit candidate’s name to Governing Board for approval.
+19. Prepare material on the candidate.
+Submit the candidate’s name to the Governing Board for approval.

-23. Schedule Congregational Business Meeting to vote on the candidate.
-Unless by-laws prohibit, this is best done the Sunday of the Candidating Weekend.
+22. Schedule a Congregational Business Meeting to vote on the candidate.
+Unless by-laws prohibit, this is best done on the Sunday of the Candidating Weekend.

-24. Inform candidate and congregation of the vote.
+23. Inform the candidate and the congregation of the vote.

-25. Plan and execute Installation of new pastor.
+24. Plan and execute the Installation of the new pastor.

 10 Biggest Tax Mistakes Made by Congregations